 The Department for Transport (DfT) has published compensation amounts paid by train operators to passengers since 2009.
-Data for April 2022 to March 2023 show that £101.3 million was paid out in compensation by DfT-franchised train operators (an increase of 155% from the previous year).
-The DfT data are not directly comparable to statistics given here because they also include discretionary compensation payments made following complaints of poor service and do not include strike day compensation.
+Data for April 2023 to March 2024 show that £138.6 million was paid out in compensation by DfT-franchised train operators (an increase of 37% from the previous year).
+The DfT data is not directly comparable to statistics in this factsheet because they also include discretionary compensation payments made following complaints of poor service and do not include strike day compensation.